-TMZ Today (no affiliation with TMZ.com) is an entertainment web site that publishes a “combination of real shocking news and satire news.”
-A disclaimer on the web site warns readers that all “articles written on this site are for entertainment and satirical purposes only.”
+TMZ Today (no affiliation with TMZ.com) was an entertainment web site that published a “combination of real shocking news and satire news.”
+A disclaimer on the web site warned readers that all “articles written on this site are for entertainment and satirical purposes only.”

 Guzman and his supporters wasted no time lambasting Mexican president Enrique Pena Nieto as a “coward” but reserved particular ire for Mr Trump, who has accused Mexico of sending rapists and criminals to America.

 A post riddled with obscenities on a Twitter account, reportedly run by the drug lord’s son Ivan, said the billionaire businessman would be made to “swallow his words”.